noporpoise/seq-align/README.md

         usage: ./bin/smith_waterman [OPTIONS] [seq1 seq2]
           Smith-Waterman optimal local alignment (maximises score).
           Takes a pair of sequences on the command line, or can read from a file and from sequence piped in.
-Can read gzip files and FASTA.
+Can read gzip files, FASTA and FASTQ.

           OPTIONS:
             --file <file>        Sequence file reading with gzip support - read two